oliviergaumond/eShopOnContainers/setup-azure.md

 - You will need an Azure account and subscription
 - We will setup everything using the Azure Cloud Shell so you don't have any tools to install locally

 WARNING: by creating the Azure resources in this walkthrough you will incur some costs.
 The exact cost will depend on the size of node instance you use as well as if you let the AKS cluster run 24/7 or not.
-If you simply create and then destroy everyting after the test in the same day you should not incur more than a few dollars of Azure costs.
+If you simply create and then destroy everything after the test in the same day you should not incur more than a few dollars of Azure costs.

 ## Clone project in Cloud Shell
 First you will need to create a fork of the [eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers) GitHub project so you can have your own version of the project to enable the GitHub actions.
 Or you can start from [my fork](https://github.com/oliviergaumond/eShopOnContainers) which already contain some fixes and enhancements to some scripts